-- 1. All students who enroll in an Advanced Placement (AP) class are required to take the corresponding AP course exam in May.
+- All students who enroll in an Advanced Placement (AP) class are required to take the corresponding AP course exam in May.
 PreAP/AP Program Expectations and Course Agreement will provide students the option to take an AP course for level 3 when they take the exam.
-In addition, a freshman, sophomore, or junior student who scores a 3, 4, or 5 on an AP exam will receive level 4 course weight after the AP scores are received in July. - 2.
-AP teachers must submit respective course syllabi to College Board and teach the objectives/standards of AP exams.
-Copies need to be submitted to Advanced Academics department.
-In so doing, Texas Essential Knowledge and Skills (TEKS) will be addressed, covered and mastery demonstrated through issuance of BISD grades. - 3.
+In addition, a freshman, sophomore, or junior student who scores a 3, 4, or 5 on an AP exam will receive level 4 course weight after the AP scores are received in July. - AP teachers must submit respective course syllabi to College Board and teach the objectives/standards of AP exams.
+Copies need to be submitted to the Advanced Academics department.
+In so doing, the Texas Essential Knowledge and Skills (TEKS) will be addressed, covered and mastery demonstrated through issuance of BISD grades. - 3.
 The AP exam may not be used to determine pass/fail of the AP course.

-V. Grading Procedures for Dual Enrollment/Dual Credit Courses the grade then translated into an alpha grade for the college transcript.
+V. Grading Procedures for Dual Enrollment/Dual Credit Courses the grade is then translated into an alpha grade for the college transcript.
 If a campus chooses to pair a dual enrollment class with an AP class, the AP curriculum must be followed.
 If a dual enrollment class is taught by a college professor through distance learning, the grade will be determined by the Institute of Higher Education grading policy; and the course must be set up in the master schedule to receive only the TG (term grade) at the end of the semester.
-If a dual enrollment class is "team taught" by IHE professor and a BISD teacher through distance learning, the grade will be determined by the IHE grading policy; and the course must be set up in the master schedule to receive only the TG (term grade) at the end of the designated college semester for the respective course.
+If a dual enrollment class is "team taught" by IHE professor and a BISD teacher through distance learning, the grade will be determined by the IHE grading policy; and the course must be set up in the master schedule to receive only the TG the grade will be determined by the IHE grading policy; and the course must be set up in the master schedule to receive only the TG (term grade) at the end of the course must be set up in the master schedule to receive only the TG (term grade) at the end of the designated college semester for the respective course.